-1 Resolution WHA69.10(2016).
+&lt;sup>1 Resolution WHA69.10 (2016).

-- 5. As requested by PAHO Member States when they adopted FENSA, PASB coordinates closely with the WHO Secretariat to ensure the coherent and consistent implementation of FENSA, taking into account the legal status and Constitution of PAHO.
+5. As requested by PAHO Member States when they adopted FENSA, PASB coordinates closely with the WHO Secretariat to ensure the coherent and consistent implementation of FENSA, taking into account the legal status and Constitution of PAHO.
 In 2020, among other things, the PAHO FENSA focal point participated in a WHO evaluation of FENSA.
-This included a recommendation to reconfirm the global FENSA network of focal points to enhance and facilitate learning exchange and dissemination of best practices from the different WHO Regions. - 6.
-With regard to WHO's FENSA tools, the WHO Secretariat continues to introduce enhancements to the WHO Register of non-State actors in a phased manner to facilitate efficiency and transparency of engagements with non-State actors in official relations. - 7.
-As PAHO has done for many years, including prior to FENSA under its Guidelines for Collaboration with Private Enterprises, PASB proactively engages with a broad range of non-State actors in an effort to support PAHO Member States and to fulfill the Organization's mission.
+This included a recommendation to reconfirm the global FENSA network of focal points.
+PAHO FENSA focal point previously participated in global network meetings when the network was active.
+The meetings provided the opportunity for focal points to share information and experiences across the different WHO Regions, and to enhance and facilitate learning exchange and dissemination of FENSA.
+Thus, PAHO FENSA focal point supports the recommendation.

+6. With regard to WHO's FENSA tools, the WHO Secretariat continues to introduce enhancements to the WHO Register of non-State actors in a phased manner to facilitate efficiency and transparency of engagements with non-State actors in official relations.

+7. As PAHO has done for many years, including prior to FENSA under its Guidelines for Collaboration with Private Enterprises, PASB proactively engages with a broad range of non-State actors in an effort to support PAHO Member States and to fulfill the Organization's mission.
 FENSA, as an enabling policy, provides a firm basis for strengthening and expanding such engagements for a positive impact on public health.
 Before engaging, PASB identifies issues through its due diligence and risk assessment process, determines whether risks can be mitigated or managed, and then weighs the potential risks against expected benefits.
-In this way, PASB promotes engagement with non-State actors while preserving the Organization's independence, integrity, and reputation. - 8.
-In 2020, PASB conducted over 280 standard due diligence and risk assessment reviews, as well as hundreds of simplified reviews for low-risk engagements.
-PASB also conducted due diligence and risk assessment on non-State actors that were applying for or seeking renewal of the status of non-State actors in official relations with PAHO.
-PASB maintained close collaboration with those non-State actors in official relations with both PAHO and WHO, and 64 delegates from 34 non-State actors in official relations attended the 58th Directing Council meeting in September 2020. - 9.
-Although FENSA has been fully implemented in PAHO, some challenges persist.
-In 2020, due to resource constraints and prioritization of the Organization's COVID-19 response, most of the planned FENSA trainings were postponed, and there was limited ability to review and update guidance documents.
-In 2021, PASB expects to resume its
+In this way, PASB promotes engagement with non-State actors while preserving the Organization's independence, integrity, and reputation.

+8. In 2020, PASB conducted standard due diligence and risk assessment reviews for more than 280 proposed engagements, as well as hundreds of simplified reviews for low-risk engagements.
+The proposals and subsequent engagements with non-State actors were robust across all levels and each technical area of the Organization, and included, for example, activities such as prevention and control of communicable diseases in Latin America and the Caribbean, developing guidance on regulatory measures to improve nutrition and curb obesity in Latin America and the Caribbean, water sanitation projects, co-organizing an antimicrobial resistance seminar, and improving access to essential health

-2 PASB conducts a standard due diligence and risk assessment review if a proposed engagement involves, among other things, a financial or in-kind contribution; policies, norms, and standard setting; the private sector or any entity affiliated with the private sector; or non-State actors whose policies or activities negatively affect human health.
+&lt;sup>2 PASB conducts a standard due diligence and risk assessment review following the criteria established in paragraphs 29-36 of FENSA if a proposed engagement involves, among other things, a financial or in-kind contribution; policies, norms, and standard setting; the private sector or any entity affiliated with the private sector; or non-State actors whose policies or activities negatively affect human health.
 A simplified review may be conducted when the proposed engagement is repetitive in nature (that is, an assessment of the non-State actor has previously been conducted and the activities are the same) or is considered low-risk (e.g., participation in a meeting with a non-State actor that is not categorized as "private sector," and the meeting does not involve policies, norms, or standard setting).